MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/portals-entity-tags.md

 ## webform

-Fully renders a Power Apps-configured advanced form, by name or ID.
+Fully renders a Power Apps-configured multistep form, by name or ID.
 The webform tag is only available for use in content rendered inside a [web template](store-content-web-templates.md) based page template.
 Attempting to use the tag inside a Rewrite-based Page Template will not render anything.
 You may only render a single entityform or webform tag per page. entityform or webform tags after the first will not be rendered.

-`{% webform name: 'My Advanced Form' %}`
+`{% webform name: 'My Multistep Form' %}`

 ### Parameters

 **name**

-The name of the Advanced Form you wish to load.
+The name of the Multistep Form you wish to load.

-`{% webform name:My Advanced Form %}`
+`{% webform name:My Multistep Form %}`

 ## codecomponent